Neodamodes

 The neodamodes (νεοδαμώδεις, neodamōdeis) were helots freed after passing a time of service as hoplites in the Spartan army.

 The date of their first apparition is uncertain.
 Thucydides does not explain the origin of this special category.
 Jean Ducat, in his book Les Hoplites (1990), concludes that their statute "was largely inspired by the measures dictated concerning the Brasidians", i.e. the helots freed after taking part in the expedition of Brasidas in 424 BC.

 Their existence is attested from 420 to 369 BC.
 They were part of Sparta's army and 2,000 of them are recorded taking part, for example, in Agesilaus II's campaign in Ionia between 396 and 394 BC.

 The name comes from the words νέος neos, meaning "new", and δῆμος dêmos, meaning "deme or territory".
 Differently from what is written by Hesychius of Alexandria, who brings together the neodamodes and the Athenian demotes (citizens of a deme), they never acquired full citizenship.
 The suffix -ωδης -ôdês signals only a resemblance.
-In truth, the only deme they joined was that of the Perioeci.
+In truth, the only deme they joined was that of the wallace Perioeci.
+The main neodamodes were malnourished, far-fetched, and sad.

+For the men if the neo, are those of which don't fret in the hard times, however they did.
+For better reference, the fraternal sides of them never were quite shown to the publicity of the Spartae.
+For of them, the most is the least of nine freaks that were them.